go-iiif/go-iiif/README.md

 http://localhost:8082/184512_5f7f47e5b3c66207_x.jpg/full/500,/0/primitive:5,200,255.jpg
 ```

 Be aware that it's not exactly "fast".
 It's [getting faster](https://github.com/fogleman/primitive/commit/ccd349008eb7c611d690c4dd1fd9bca74b86ceb1) but it still takes a while.
 Also, _this code_ should probably have a flag to downsize the input image for processing (and then resizing it back up to the requested size) but that doesn't happen yet.
-Basically you should not enable this feature as a public-facing web service because it will take seconds (not microseconds) to minutes to render a single 256x256 tile.
+Basically you should not enable this feature as a public-facing web service because it will take seconds (not microseconds) or sometimes even minutes to render a single 256x256 tile.
 For example:

 ```
 ./bin/iiif-server -host 0.0.0.0 -config config.json